snwagner777/EconomyPlumbing/replit.md

 # Economy Plumbing Services

 ## Overview
-Economy Plumbing Services is a full-stack web application for plumbing businesses.
-It aims to establish an online presence, streamline operations, and offer digital solutions to enhance efficiency and scalability.
-Key capabilities include comprehensive service management, local SEO optimization, content publishing, e-commerce, AI-powered content generation and marketing automation, and robust reputation management.
-The project seeks to provide a competitive edge through advanced digital tools.
+Economy Plumbing Services is a full-stack web application designed to enhance the online presence, streamline operations, and drive efficiency and scalability for plumbing businesses.
+It offers comprehensive service management, local SEO, content publishing, e-commerce integration, AI-powered content and marketing automation, and robust reputation management.
+The project aims to provide a significant competitive advantage in the plumbing industry through a modern, integrated digital platform.

 ## User Preferences
 CRITICAL RULE: Single Module Pattern - DRY (Don't Repeat Yourself)